iorveth/scrt-poker-joker/README.md

 As fun and simple Scrt Poker Joker strive to be, the design of this game was built on a few principles that we value:

 1. _Aligning NFT value with utility_: By linking the dice NFTs `xp` level (earned by playing) to the `base bet` amount, we providing a correlation between the NFT itself and the potential winnings (via [xp-table]) of an NFT in the game.
    This is important as it captures the skills of the previous owners of the NFT and encourages future engagement with the game.
-1. _Easy onboarding for adoption_: We implemented collateralisation of Dice NFT so that first time users can play the game without specifically needing needing network gas (with the incoming [feegrant] in the cosmos-sdk and other gas station implmentations) or Game DAO tokens.
+1. _Easy onboarding for adoption_: We implemented collateralisation of Dice NFT so that first time users can play the game without specifically needing PJ Dao token (to be implemented) or network gas (with the incoming [feegrant] in the cosmos-sdk and other gas station implmentations).
 1. _Decentralised governance_: In this MVP, the DAO contract is currently responsible to minting and collateralisation of the NFTs.
    As the game develops, such decisions, along with the scoring table will be voted by the gamers themselves.

 [feegrant]: https://github.com/cosmos/cosmos-sdk/blob/v0.44.5/CHANGELOG.md#v0430---2021-08-10